UnBonWhisky/googletrans/README.md

 > **Note**: I have no intention to add features or to maintain this project.
 This is a temporary solution to a temporary a problem, hopefully.
 If you have ideas to maintain this project (like allow more recent versions of httpx), your help is welcome

+### Changes about original one :

+- This version is running asynchronously, so the translate functions are all using await
+- This version supports socks and https proxies (added http-socks as requirements in the setup.py file)

 ## Installation

 ### PyPI

-Actually I have nopt posted this project on pypi.
+Actually I have not posted this project on pypi.
 The better way is to use Repository, or to install googletrans==3.1.0a0 and change the files by the ones in `googletrans` folder

 ### Repository